 The Black Sleep was made by Aubrey Schenck and Howard W. Koch, producers of note from the 1940s forward.
 Koch became a prolific producer of mainstream hits in the 1970s.
 Twenty years earlier their company Bel-Air turned out a busy run of low-budget product for United Artists.
 Screenwriter John C. Higgins had been responsible for the scripts for fine noir fare like T-Men, Raw Deal and Shield for Murder, as well as the story for the obscure but excellent prototype superspy film Sabotage Agent (The Adventures of Tartu).
 The veteran director Reginald LeBorg started with musical short subjects in the thirties and graduated to some of the cheaper Universal chillers of the ’40s.

-The Black Sleep’s commercial hook is its star cast — the print advertising and original trailer (included on Kino’s disc) stress the lineup of horror names.
+The Black Sleep’s commercial hook is its star cast.
+The original print advertising and original trailer (included on Kino’s disc) stress the lineup of horror names.
 Only when the movie unspools do we realize that most of these icons are way past their prime.
 Some of our favorites show up only for brief walk-ons.
 Fans in 1956 must have felt cheated.

 This brings us to Bela Lugosi.
 This was Bela’s final feature film; he passed away a few months after its release.
 Those of us familiar with The Body Snatcher had been disappointed to see Lugosi given such a small role in his only Val Lewton film.
 His butler Casimir is barely a presence in The Black Sleep.
 Lugosi shuffles about opening doors and giving not-always appropriate double-takes to various other characters.
 Since he’s playing a deaf mute, he doesn’t even speak.
 He looks tired and not a little disoriented.
 It’s not a happy thing to see.